 - Spending money for additional trips, food and entertainment

-- You must be eligible for a Working Holiday visa 417 or Work and Holiday visa 462 (aged between 18-30 and a permitted nationality for the visa.
+- Cost of your visa.
+You must be eligible for a Working Holiday visa 417 or Work and Holiday visa 462 (aged between 18-30 and a permitted nationality for the visa.
 See here for work visa eligibility criteria)

 - National Insurance Card or NHS card for Tax file number and Bank account application